Are you ready to decorate for spring? Learn how easy it is to style a beautiful Easter vignette in just 5 simple steps.

 For added depth and dimension in my vignettes, I like to use items of varying heights that help to draw your eyes up.

-A stack of vintage books is one of my favorite hacks for adding a bit of “oomph” and visually increasing the height of a vignette.
+A stack of vintage books is one of my favorite tricks for adding a bit of “oomph” and visually increasing the height of a vignette.

-On its own, my cloche is too short and feels lost in the bottom of the basket.
+On its own, my cloche is too short and feels lost at the bottom of the basket.

 You can see how something simple, like a few books, makes a big difference.
 Not only do the books add some much-needed height, but the covers add color too.